orderlymeds/hiring/roles/fullstack_data.md

-### Job Title: Full-stack Developer (UI/UX Focus)
+### Job Title: Full-stack Developer (Data Focus)

-We are looking for a skilled Full-stack Developer with a strong focus on UI/UX design to join our remote engineering team.
+We are looking for a skilled Full-stack Developer with a strong focus on data engineering to join our remote engineering team.
 As part of a small, collaborative team, you will contribute directly to the development of customer-facing products.
 Your balance of back-end development and front-end design expertise will ensure our applications are functional, intuitive, and visually appealing.

 **What we offer:**